rizkifajara/platter-technical-test/readme.md

 3. **Service Notification**:
    - Receives messages from the Payment service via Message Broker.
-   - Sends notifications to the User service via WebSocket.
+   - Sends notifications to the User service via Socket.IO.
    - **Expected Output**: Confirmation that the notification has been successfully sent to User.

 4. **Service User**:
-   - Receives notifications from the Notification service via WebSocket.
+   - Receives notifications from the Notification service via Socket.IO.
    - **Expected Output**: The received notification should include transaction details such as productId, userId, qty, and bill.

 ## Running the Services